Irish Dog Breeds

 Irish Setters

-The Irish Setter is the oldest of the setter breeds, they were bred by crossing old-type spaniels and Scottish Setters.
+The Irish Setter is the oldest of the setter breeds, and although their exact origin is sometimes contested, they look to be a mix of spaniels, setters and pointers.
 While they are a lovable and affectionate dog breed, they were originally bred for hunting.
 Due to their luscious chestnut red coats they’re known as quite the glamorous breed.

 Did you know the national bus company in Ireland, Bus Éireann, uses the Irish Setter on its logo?